matisojka/qqqa/README.md

 By default the repo includes profiles for OpenAI and Groq.

+## Names and typing speed

+qq means quick question. qa means quick agent.
+Both are easy to type rapidly on QWERTY keyboards with minimal finger movement.
+That makes interacting with LLMs faster and more natural during real work.

 ## Philosophy

 qqqa is deliberately stateless.
 There is no long running session and no hidden conversation memory stored by the tool.
 Every run is independent and reproducible.